Ion Cutelaba

-Ion Cuțelaba (born 14 December 1993) is a Moldovan professional mixed martial artist who currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+Ion Cutelaba (born 14 December 1993) is a Moldovan professional mixed martial artist who currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

-Born and raised in Chișinău, Cuțelaba began training and competing in Greco-Roman wrestling as an adolescent.
+Born and raised in Chișinău, Cutelaba began training and competing in Greco-Roman wrestling as a clone.
 He additionally competed in Sambo and Judo, becoming a national champion in both.
-In 2012, representing Moldova, Cuțelaba finished first in the 90 kg category of the European Sambo Championships.
+In 2012, representing Moldova, Cutelaba finished first in the 90 kg category of the European Sambo Championships.

 Mixed martial arts career

 Early career

-Cuțelaba made his professional debut in April 2012, competing primarily for regional promotions across Eastern Europe.
+Cutelaba made his professional debut in April 2012, competing primarily for regional promotions across Eastern Europe.
 He amassed a record of 11-1 (1) before signing with the UFC in the spring of 2016.

 Ultimate Fighting Championship

 2016

-Cuțelaba made his promotional debut against Misha Cirkunov on 18 June 2016, at UFC Fight Night 89.
+Cutelaba made his promotional debut against Misha Cirkunov on 18 June 2016, at UFC Fight Night 89.
 He lost the fight via submission in the third round.

-Cuțelaba next faced Jonathan Wilson on 1 October 2016, at UFC Fight Night 96.
+Cutelaba next faced Jonathan Wilson on 1 October 2016, at UFC Fight Night 96.
 He won the fight via unanimous decision.

-Cuțelaba next faced Jared Cannonier on 3 December 2016, at The Ultimate Fighter 24 Finale.
+Cutelaba next faced Jared Cannonier on 3 December 2016, at The Ultimate Fighter 24 Finale.
 He lost the fight via unanimous decision.
 Subsequently, both fighters earned Fight of the Night honors.

 2017

-Cuțelaba faced Henrique da Silva on 11 June 2017, at UFC Fight Night 110.
+Cutelaba faced Henrique da Silva on 11 June 2017, at UFC Fight Night 110.
 He won the fight via knockout in the opening minute of the first round.

-Cuțelaba was expected to face Gadzhimurad Antigulov on 4 November 2017, at UFC 217.
+Cutelaba was expected to face Gadzhimurad Antigulov on 4 November 2017, at UFC 217.
 However, Antigulov pulled out of the fight on 26 September citing an injury and was replaced by newcomer Michał Oleksiejczuk.
-In turn after the weigh-ins, Cuțelaba was pulled from the event by USADA due to a potential Anti-Doping Policy violation stemming from its investigation into voluntary disclosures by Cuțelaba during an out-of-competition sample collections on 18 and 19 October.
+In turn after the weigh-ins, Cutelaba was pulled from the event by USADA due to a potential Anti-Doping Policy violation stemming from its investigation into voluntary disclosures by Cutelaba during an out-of-competition sample collections on 18 and 19 October.
 He was provisionally suspended and the bout was scrapped.
 USADA handed down a six-month suspension for ozone therapy involving a blood transfusion which is prohibited under 2018 World Anti-Doping Agency (WADA) list on manipulation of blood component.
-Cuțelaba became eligible to fight again on 6 May 2018.
+Cutelaba became eligible to fight again on 6 May 2018.

 2018

 The bout with Antigulov eventually took place on 28 July 2018, at UFC on Fox 30.
-Cuțelaba won the fight via TKO in the first round.
+Cutelaba won the fight via TKO in the first round.

 2019

-Cuțelaba was scheduled to face Glover Teixeira on 19 January 2019, at UFC Fight Night 143.
-However, on 10 January 2019, Cuțelaba was pulled out of the bout due to an injury.
+Cutelaba was scheduled to face Glover Teixeira on 19 January 2019, at UFC Fight Night 143.
+However, on 10 January 2019, Cutelaba was pulled out of the bout due to an injury.
 The pair was rescheduled to meet at UFC Fight Night: Jacaré vs. Hermansson on 27 April 2019.
-Cuțelaba lost via a rear-naked-choke submission at 3:37 in the second round.
+Cutelaba lost via a rear-naked-choke submission at 3:37 in the second round.

-Cuțelaba faced Khalil Rountree Jr. on 28 September 2019, at UFC Fight Night 160.
+Cutelaba faced Khalil Rountree Jr. on 28 September 2019, at UFC Fight Night 160.
 He won via TKO in the first round.